Tres-Trevino/Tres-Trevino/README.md

 "i do not think, therefore i do not am."
-           -my 12th grade math teacher

 Tres Trevino here.

-I'm just a 17-year-old trying to start my career.
+I'm just a 18-year-old trying to start my career.
 I like to teach myself to code but I have a bit of formal education too.

-C#, Python, Java, C++, Typescript
+C, C++, Python, JS/TS, React, Next